stevenlriv/homebase-platform/README.md

       - Tenants transactions will come from PandaDocs
       - They can see their landlord/realtor profile and contact information

+    - Website Menu; enable the access to this new features
+    - Allow landlords to order images

+    - LISTERS
+      -- Lister payments made
+      -- Lister people referred (they'll get an email when they refer a new person)

  6) Admin & Roles Expansion [WEEk 17-18]

     - Master Admin Panel